eove/orca/docs/workflow/offline_vault_ceremony.md

 > If you get errors while booting, make sure your key has been switched to *read/write*.

 From now on, the ceremony will run automatically while stopping after each step to let the 👥`team members` time to validate everything is going as planned and fill the report.

+A message is printed on the screen indicating the the stick can now be switched to *read/write*.

 > [!Warning]
 > If anything goes wrong, the ceremony will stop and all data except the audit logs and the screen recording will be wiped.